 FloraPulse began in the orchards and vineyards of growers.
 Since the 1970’s, Alan Lakso, professor of Horticulture at Cornell, had been dragging around the heavy, manual pressure chamber to measure and manage water stress in apple trees and grapevines.
 Alan was documenting the levels of water stress and their effect on fruit growth and quality.
 Back then, winegrape growers understood that water stress was important to wine quality, but only had the pressure chamber to measure it.

-Although it provides useful data, this instrument was a pain to use, literally (Google “x-ray of herniated disk”!).
+Although it provides useful data, this instrument was a pain to use.
 Soon Alan began to dream of a sensor that could be embedded in the trunk to directly, continuously and easily monitor water stress in plants.
 He tried many methods; all were promising but none good enough.

 In a different building, Abraham Stroock, professor of Chemical and Biomolecular Engineering at Cornell, studied the physics of water under tension in plants.
 Abe’s research on plants, combined with remarkable nanotechnology methods, provided the breakthrough that led to the development of the microtensiometer, our flagship product.
 In 2007, Alan and Abe began a project that combined the knowledge of plant water relations, industry needs, and unique technology to design the microtensiometer as an embeddable sensor to continuously monitor water status.